anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 use streams of V-values and variadic neurons.

-Standard neural net neurons have one output and one input (accumulating one linear combination of the output of other neurons).
+Standard neural net neurons have one output and one input (accumulating one linear combination of the outputs of other neurons).
 It is often convenient to have more that one input and one output (e.g. one might want a neuron to multiply two inputs, or one might want a neuron to produce a couple of complementary outputs).
-We decided that it would be most convenient to have an unlimited number of inputs and outputs.
+We decided that it would be most convenient to have an unlimited number of inputs and outputs per each neuron.
 To achieve that, we consider neurons processing a dictionary containing all inputs and producing a dictionary containing all outputs.

 ![variadic](variadic.png)